brandur/sorg/content/drafts/webhooks.md

-Webhooks are a fine system for real time streaming and providers who already offer them and have their operational load figured out should probably stick with them.
-They work well and are reasonably convenient.
+Webhooks are a fine system for real time streaming and providers who already offer them and have their operational dynamics figured out should probably stick with them.
+They work well and are widely understood.

-However, between their somewhat lacking developer experience and considerable operational load, providers who are building new APIs today should probably be closely examining alternatives.
-Those who are already building systems on alternative paradigms like GraphQL or GRPC have a pretty clear path forward, and for those who aren't, modeling something like a log over HTTP is a decent way to go.
+However, between their somewhat lacking developer experience and considerable operational load, providers who are building new APIs today should probably be examining alternatives.
+Those who are already building systems on non-REST paradigms like GraphQL or GRPC have a pretty clear path forward, and for those who aren't, modeling something like a log over HTTP might be a decent way to go.

 [graphql-blog]: http://graphql.org/blog/subscriptions-in-graphql-and-relay/
 [graphql-spec]: https://facebook.github.io/graphql/#sec-Subscription